cogcompneuro/docs/docs/2025/Proceedings/Submission FAQs.md

 config.extra.year2025_proceedings_all_decisions }}) to prevent accidental
 de-anonymization during the review process.

-### Can I submit my manuscript to another publication venue (*e.g.*, a conference or journal) or submit such a manuscript to the Proceedings track?
+### Can I submit my manuscript to another venue or submit a previously published manuscript?

 The Proceedings track does not allow the submission of manuscripts that have been published or are under review elsewhere ("concurrent" or “dual” submissions).